persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

         :align: center

-    The user may define correlation between the variables by modifying the upper triangular part of the matrix.
+    The user may define correlation between the variables by modifying the upper triangular part of the Spearman correlation matrix.
 OTGui handles automatically the symmetry of the correlation matrix.
+The Gaussian copula is used to model the dependency.
 By default all variables are set independent.
-The values are expected to be floating points or integers, included in the interval :math:`\left[-1;\right]`
+The values are expected to be floating points or integers, included in the interval :math:`\left[-1; 1\right]`

 2- Limit state